MCL Tear East St. Louis, IL

 Diagnosing an MCL Tear in East St. Louis, IL

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we have free injury evaluations in East St. Louis, IL.
-With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to determine the injury’s extent.
+At Axes Physical Therapy, we offer free injury screenings in East St. Louis, IL.
+With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in East St. Louis, IL for MCL Tears